 The Exhibition opens on Friday, and is a can't-miss opportunity to see the finest origami displays.

 If you'd prefer, you can hang out in the Hospitality Area and fold, wandering from table to table to meet old and new friends, and exchange models.
 First-timers will have a special orientation session, so they'll be prepared for the morning.
 There will also be a Teaching Skills session, to highlight best practices for those volunteering to teach.
-The Hospitality Area is open until midnight, and if that's not enough time you can move over to the Lounge areas at Alumni Hall, whether you're staying on-site or not.
+The Hospitality Area is open until 11:30pm, and if that's not enough time you can move over to the Late Night Folding area in Thomas Hall, Cafe 1863 until 3am, whether you're staying on-site or not.

 Saturday is the first day of classes.
 If you weren't there on Friday night, you'll have another opportunity to register, and then the most important activity is collecting your class tickets.
 You'll have a ticketing priority number, based on how early you registered, and there will be plenty of time for you to review the Model Menu and make your final decisions before your number is called.
 Just before classes start, there will be opening announcements, and formal introductions of our special guests.

 Then off to class.
 There are five class periods each day, and 30 to 35 rooms in use.
-The layout of FIT can be a bit confusing, but we'll have signs and maps to help you find your way.
-The FIT cafeteria will not be available for lunch, but we'll have lots of local menus available.
+The layout of Manhattan College can be a bit confusing, but we'll have signs and maps to help you find your way.
+The Manhattan College cafeteria will be available for lunch if you ordered it in advance.

 During lunchtime, we will have the voting session of the Annual Meeting where you will have the opportunity to vote for our Board of Directors.
 After the afternoon classes we'll have the informational session of our Annual Meeting.
 This is your opportunity to meet the Board of Directors and the movers and shakers of OrigamiUSA.
 You'll learn more about the activities of the past year, and our plans for the future.
 It's also your opportunity to ask questions, and to make suggestions about the direction you'd like to see us go.

 After the Annual Meeting is dinner time.
-You can eat at one of the many restaurants in the neighborhood, or you can bring your own food into the Hospitality Area.
+You can eat at the Manhattan College cafeteria if you ordered it in advance, or you can take public transportation or a car service to a restaurant.
 After dinner comes more folding in the Hospitality Area, and special fun and games.
-Again the Hospitality Area will be available until midnight, and the lounges available all night.
+Again the Hospitality Area will be available until 11:30pm, and the lounges available all night.

 On Sunday, there are more classes, and a paper airplane contest during lunch.
 Don't forget to do your last-minute shopping, and your last viewing of the exhibition, because those areas get closed down and moved out late on Sunday afternoon.
-After classes, you might go out with friends to eat, or bring food into the Great Hall.
+After classes, you can eat in the Manhattan College cafeteria if you ordered it in advance, or go out to a restaurant.
 After dinner time, we'll have the Oversize Folding with teams making origami models from 9' squares.
 It's as much fun to watch as it is to do.